ezesoft/xapi/faq.md

 Since **streaming** RPC blocks an application, you should loop through the iterator object from a dedicated thread.

 A good example of a **Streaming** RPC is market data: the client requests live price updates for a security and receives the updates as they arrive from the exchange.

+## Do we need to use heartbeat for having session up for longer time

+No. XAPI does auto renew though there is inactivity from client for up until hours like mentioned above.
+Heartbeat is needed if we are planning to use streaming (subscription) APIs.

+## We see heart beat response like UNKNOWN/DEAD.
+How should we handle this?
+	1. LIVE- No action needed.
+All good.
+	2. UNKNOWN / DEAD- From client-side, re-establish GRPC connection and call connect API again.

+## Why do we need heartbeat on client side?
+	1. This is needed if clients call streaming APIs.
+The reason here is to detect if there is a disconnection from client's end while sending the heart beat response and if so, we would dispose (logout) that user from xAPI end and the given token wouldn't work forward.
+	2. With sticky session in place, it wouldn't be needed for clients only calling request-response APIs.